-If a student is dismissed from school for failing to make overall Satisfactory Academic Progress but has a block GPA over 2.0, they may appeal the decision by submitting an Appeal Letter to the Academic Review Committee.
-The letter must describe the extenuating circumstances that caused the student to be unable to make Satisfactory Academic Progress and must be accompanied by documentation of the circumstances.
+If a student is dismissed from school for failing to make overall Satisfactory Academic Progress (SAP) but has a block GPA over 2.0, they may appeal the decision by submitting an Appeal Letter to the Academic Review Committee.
+The appeal must describe the extenuating circumstances that caused the student to be unable to make Satisfactory Academic Progress and must be accompanied by documentation of the circumstances.
 Such circumstances are limited to the death of a close relative, illness, injury, or other special circumstances.
-The letter must also describe what will change in the student's situation and explain how the student will be able to make Satisfactory Academic Progress if allowed to continue in the program.
+The appeal must also describe what will change in the student's situation and explain how the student will be able to make Satisfactory Academic Progress if allowed to continue in the program.
 The appeal must be submitted within five (5) calendar days of receiving notification of the SAP violation.

 The Academic Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
 Students are encouraged to continue attending class(es) until the appeal decision has been rendered.
-If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation (Probation II) and will be required to agree to and sign an academic improvement plan-a plan which states what the student will do which will enable him or her to regain Satisfactory Academic Progress by the appropriate evaluation point.
-A student may appeal an instance of dismissal only once.
+If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation and will be required to agree to and sign an academic improvement plan-a plan which states what the student will do which will enable him or her to regain SAP, if possible, by the next evaluation point.

-If a student whose dismissal appeal was successful fails to regain SAP at the next progress evaluation point or if a student's dismissal appeal was not successful, he or she will be dismissed and must sit out for a minimum of one progress evaluation block prior to being eligible to apply for reentry.
+If a student whose dismissal appeal was successful fails to earn the GPA necessary to regain SAP at the next progress evaluation point or if a student's dismissal appeal was not successful, he or she will be dismissed and must sit out for a minimum of one progress evaluation block prior to being eligible to apply for reentry.
+If a student fails to meet the Rate of Progress standards for SAP but has met the requirements of the academic improvement plan by earning the required GPA, the student will be removed from Academic Probation but will continue on FA Probation for an additional evaluation period (block).
+The student must agree to and sign an academic improvement plan to ensure the student will be able to meet Satisfactory Academic Progress by the next evaluation point.

-A student may continue to receive financial aid assistance for one payment period while on Academic Probation and FA Warning.
-A student may continue on FA Warning as long as the academic plan is met.
+A student may continue to receive financial aid assistance while on FA Warning and may continue to receive financial aid assistance while on FA Probation as long as the appeal and/or academic plan requirements have been met.
+A student cannot continue to receive financial aid assistance in a program if the Maximum Timeframe has been exceeded.